TheIcyColdPenguin/Competition-Project-Cycloid/README.md

 #### Fun facts about cycloids-

--   A speacial kind of cyloid, called the brachistochrone curve, is the quickest path between two points when only under the influence of gravity.
+-   A special kind of cyloid, called the brachistochrone curve, is the quickest path between two points when only under the influence of gravity.
     ![Gif of three balls rolling down three different slopes](https://upload.wikimedia.org/wikipedia/commons/6/63/Brachistochrone.gif "The ball rolling on the brachistochrone curve reaches the endpoint the fastest")

 ---